Saulius Ambrulevičius: 2023–24 season: Grand Prix bronzes and Europeans bronze

 Beginning the season at the 2023 CS Nebelhorn Trophy, Reed/Ambrulevičius won the silver medal at the event for the second consecutive season.
 Given two assignments on the Grand Prix, they began at the 2023 Skate Canada International, this time held in Vancouver.
 They finished third in both segments, winning the bronze medal, their first on the circuit.
 It was the first Grand Prix medal for Lithuania since Drobiazko/Vanagas's silver at the 2001 NHK Trophy.
-Ambrulevičius said afterward that "despite all the sticks that were put in our wheels, we kept going and we got our reward."
 They won another bronze medal at their second event, the 2023 NHK Trophy.
-He said afterward that the season "brings a lot of joy but also responsibility," looking ahead to Lithuania hosting the European Championships.
 Reed/Ambrulevičius were named as first alternates to the Grand Prix Final.

 Reed/Ambrulevičius concluded the first half of the season at the 2023 CS Golden Spin of Zagreb, where they won the gold medal, their first Challenger title.
-Reed hailed it as a "truly wonderful way to end the year."

 With the 2024 European Championships being hosted on home ice in Kaunas, Reed/Ambrulevičius entered the event as the medal hopes of the nation.
 They finished third in the rhythm dance, before setting new personal bests in the free dance and total score to come third there as well, taking the bronze medal, their first time on an ISU championship podium.
-The free dance occurred on Lithuania's Day of the Defenders of Freedom, which Ambrulevičius noted as significant, saying "we fought for our freedom and today we fought for our country again and we did it."
+The free dance occurred on Lithuania's Day of the Defenders of Freedom, which Ambrulevičius noted as significant.
 The duo's success brought renewed attention to the issue of Reed's Lithuanian citizenship application.
 On February 9, Reed announced that she was renew her bid for citizenship.

 The 2024 World Championships were held in Montreal, Quebec, Canada, the location of the team's training base.
-Reed/Ambrulevičius finished a career-best sixth overall, an end to what Reed called an "incredible, incredible season".
-In an April interview, the team reflected on their season and talked about their goals for 2024-25.
+Reed/Ambrulevičius finished a career-best sixth overall.